Consumer Sentiment Index

 Reports measuring the mood of consumers toward buying based on the monthly Florida Consumer Attitude Survey conducted by the Bureau's UF Survey Research Center.
 All publications on this page are FREE.
 Click links to read the PDF or download the report.
 This survey has been conducted every month since February of 1985.

 Data collected each month is reported twice.
-The number in the release usually on the last Friday of the month (click here for the schedule) is a preliminary number with the interviews conducted so far that month.
+The number in the release (click here for the schedule) is a preliminary number with the interviews conducted so far that month.
 A revised number that includes all interviews conducted during the month is included in the Florida Statistical Abstract Online (FSAO).
 The revised index numbers reflecting the entire month can be found on the subsequent month’s releases.

 |Coverage Period||Release Date||CSI Data File|